Munarivippu: Reception

-The Indian Express wrote that the director "could have done a better job on his screenplay and treatment and avoided the jerky narration and hotch-potch of situations".
-Kalki also reviewed the film.
+Malini Mannath of The Indian Express wrote that the director "could have done a better job on his screenplay and treatment and avoided the jerky narration and hotch-potch of situations".
+R. P. R. of Kalki lauded the fight sequences taking place in a location resembling the Guna Caves, but wrote that there was otherwise nothing spectacular about the film.